mulesoft-assets/template-sap2sfdc-contact-migration/README.md

 ## Disclaimer

 This Anypoint template uses a few private Maven dependencies from Mulesoft in order to work.
-If you intend to run this template with Maven support, you need to add three dependencies in the pom.xml file that begin with the following group id:
+If you intend to run this template with Maven support, you need to add three extra dependencies for SAP to the pom.xml file.
-	**com.sap.conn.jco** or **com.sap.conn.idoc**

 ## SAP Considerations <a name="sapconsiderations"/>